What is due process of law?

 “The state affords the constitutional blanket of rendering protection to labor but it also protect the right of employers to exercise what are clearly management prerogatives, so long as the exercise is without abuse of discretion.”
 Pantranco North Express vs. NLRC GR No. 106516, Sept.
 21, 1999.

-Non observance of due process have resulted to unnecessary embarrassment to some companies.
-Not to mention the cost of litigation and settlement.
-When due process is not observed, it will result to either illegal dismissal or illegal suspension
+Non observance of due process have resulted to unnecessary embarrassment to some companies in the past.
+Plus cost of litigation and settlement.
+When due process is not followed, it can result to either illegal dismissal or illegal suspension

 - Illegal dismissal will result to reinstatement and payment of back wages.